 Below is the text of the Government’s official response to the Inquiry held by Lord Cullen into the Dunblane shootings.
 The response was published on 16th October 1996.
-The sections into italics are the recommendations of the Cullen Report.

 The Government Response to the Lord Cullen Inquiry

 On 21 March 1996 it was resolved by both Houses of Parliament that it was “expedient that a Tribunal be established for inquiring into a definite matter of urgent public importance, that is to say, the incident at Dunblane Primary School on Wednesday 13 March 1996, which resulted in the deaths of 18 people”.
 The Hon Lord Cullen was appointed as a Tribunal:-

 “To inquire into the circumstances leading up to and surrounding the events at Dunblane Primary School on Wednesday 13 March 1996, which resulted in the deaths of 18 people; to consider the issues arising therefrom; to make such interim and final recommendations as may seem appropriate; and to report as soon as practicable.”